Perpetually Fair Assignments Via Balanced Sequences of Permutations: Stronger Fairness After Every Day: Full-Balance

 which leads to a contradiction. \end{proof}

-\Cref{lem:n=6k} can be extended to $n=6k+j$ for $j=1,2,3,4,5$.
-The table below shows a lower bound on the value of $k$ for each $j$ which is guaranteed to prevent balance for $n$.
-A proof is given in \Cref{app:no-balanced-sequence}.
+\Cref{lem:n=6k} can be extended to all $n$.
+The proof varies with the remainder of $n$ divided by $6$, so there are six different proofs (including \Cref{lem:n=6k}).
+The table below shows the lower bounds for each remainder $j$ in $\{0,1,2,3,4,5\}$.
+The proofs are given in \Cref{app:no-balanced-sequence}.

-\Cref{table-3} shows there are at most finitely many values $n$ which admit a balanced sequence.
-In particular, the following theorem follows from \Cref{table-3}. \begin{theorem} There exist at most finitely many $n$ such that there is a balanced sequence of length $n$.
-Moreover, there is no balanced sequence for $n> 61$. \end{theorem} \begin{proof} Since every natural number can be expressed uniquely in the form $n=6k+j$ for $j=0,1,2,3,4,5$, then we can list the natural numbers that fall under the bounds in \Cref{table-3}.
-It is straightforward to check that $n=61$ is the largest natural number which possibly has a balanced sequence.
-See the Appendix A for a proof of \Cref{table-3} and this theorem. \end{proof}
+\Cref{tab:no-full-balance} shows there are at most finitely many values $n$ which admit a fully-balanced sequence.
+In particular, the following theorem follows from \Cref{tab:no-full-balance}. \begin{theorem} There exist finitely many $n$ such that there is a fully-balanced sequence of length $n$.
+Moreover, there is no fully-balanced sequence for $n> 61$. \end{theorem} \begin{proof} Since every natural number can be expressed uniquely in the form $n=6k+j$ for $j=0,1,2,3,4,5$, then we can list the natural numbers that fall under the bounds in \Cref{tab:no-full-balance}.
+It is straightforward to check that $n=61$ is the largest natural number which possibly has a fully-balanced sequence.
+See the \Cref{app:no-balanced-sequence} for a proof of \Cref{tab:no-full-balance} and this theorem. \end{proof}